KyberBiom® - the intelligent microbiome diagnostics

 The KyberBiom® diagnostics use the known parameters of the KyberKompaktPRO:

 - pH of the stool

 - Stool consistency

-- Abdominal symptoms such as irritable bowel syndrome, constipation, meteorism and diarrhea
+- Abdominal complaints such as irritable bowel syndrome, constipation, meteorism and diarrhea

-- Atopic diseases such as atopic dermatitis, pollinosis and bronchial asthma
+- Atopic diseases such as atopic eczema, pollinosis and bronchial asthma

 - Chronic recurrent infections

 For the first time, we are able to determine a resilience index of the intestinal microbiota.
 The term "resilience" originates from psychology and refers to the ability to fall back on personal resources in a crisis and thus handle the crisis.

 Other disciplines such as ecology have adapted the term meanwhile.
 There, resilience describes the ability of an ecosystem to respond to disturbances and to renew itself without fundamentally changing.